A condition or disease that has serious consequences on the brain and especially the mind

 Often no curative treatment exists

-When treatment is an option it is usually due to dementia of an underlying condition as mentioned above
+When treatment is an option it is usually due to an underlying condition as mentioned above.

 .
 Tacrine (Cognex)